 Today, many of us experience mental health struggles, such as stress, depression, and anxiety.

 Thankfully, God does not leave us alone.
 His Word provides us with principles for comfort and healing, and He guides us to strategies and solutions that can set us on a healthier path.

 Each day, God asks us to look to Him for help, reminding us that we can “do all things through Christ who strengthens us” (Philippians 4:13, NKJV).

 He assures us that though we may face troubles in this life, we can be of good cheer because He has overcome the world (John 16:33).

 He asks us not to be anxious about anything, but to present our deepest needs to Him in prayer.
 And His promise is that we’ll have “the peace of God, which surpasses all understanding” (Philippians 4:7, ESV).

-And beyond calming our anxieties, He teaches us to trust Him and how to live a worry-free life.
+And beyond calming our anxieties, He teaches us how to trust Him and live a worry-free life.
 He will draw us to His presence where we can experience “abundant joy” and “eternal pleasures” (Psalm 16:11, CSB).

 “A joyful heart is good medicine, but a broken spirit dries up the bones” (Proverbs 17:22, NASB).